-(1) As a member of the Board of Directors, the Chief Executive Officer receives any compensation in contrary as the other members of the Board of Directors

-(2) The Executive Committee includes the CEOs of SGP&C and SGL, who are the persons effectively running the Group and SCOR SE, SGP&C and/or SGL in addition to the CEO of SCOR SE.
-Executive Committee members do not receive compensation in respect of their directorships in companies in which SCOR holds more than 20% of the capital

-- (3) Long Term Incentive Plan (LTIP) - (4) Only Executive Global Partners and Senior Global Partners are awarded stock options
+- (1) As a member of the Board of Directors, Chief Executive Officer does not receive any compensation in contrary of the other members of the Board of Directors. - (2) The Executive Committee includes the CEOs of SCOR P&C and SCOR L&H, who are the persons effectively running the Group and SCOR SE in addition to the CEO of SCOR SE.
+Executive Committee members do not receive compensation in respect of their directorships in companies in which SCOR holds more than 20% of the capital - (3) Long Term Incentive Plan (LTIP) - (4) Only Executive Global Partners and Senior Global Partners are awarded stock options

-Depending on the country, employees also benefit from other benefits such as health coverage and profit sharing.
+Depending on the country, employees may also receive other benefits such as health coverage and profit sharing.